floehden/NetAuto-Bootcamp/Topics/Networks/network_fundamentals/Day-10.md

 # BGP

-**Goal:** Understand Border Gateway Protocol (BGP) concepts and implement them on a simulated network with four Arista routers.
+Understand Border Gateway Protocol (BGP) concepts and implement them on a simulated network with four Arista routers.

 ---